Frequently Asked Questions

 How long is my notification history kept?

-Guest (not signed in): 7 days rolling.
-Signed-in: 1 year.
-Signed-in users can scroll back through past price alerts and system notices for reference.
+- Signed-in: 1 year.
+You can scroll back through past price alerts and system notices for reference.

 How do I view my notification history?